 Remember, a Class H felony is punishable by up to 6 years in prison, a $10,000.00 fine, or both.

 Meyer Van Severen, S.C. – top Milwaukee criminal defense

-If you’ve been charged with an identity theft crime, it’s imperative you hire a top Milwaukee crimional defense attorney.
+If you’ve been charged with an identity theft crime, it’s certainly imperative you hire a top Milwaukee crimional defense attorney.
 At Meyer Van Severen, S.C. we specialize in defending individuals accused of violating the law.
 For a free initial consultation call us at (414) 270-0202.